-In order to meet the scholars and study in famous schools of Baghdad and Nezamiyyeh.
-Saadi started traveling when he was young.
+In order to meet the scholars and study in famous schools of Baghdad and Nezamiyyeh, Saadi started traveling when he was young.
 He went on a number of journeys and visited different countries such as Syria, Palestine, Asia Minor, North Africa, and India.
 Traveling took almost 40 years of his life.
-Whilst traveling he paid close attention to people of mostly the middle class, and observed how they behaved and what their foibles and follies were.
+During his trips, he paid close attention to people of mostly the middle class and observed how they behaved and what their foibles and follies were.

 After years of traveling, Saadi lived rest of his life in Shiraz and died in 1291 in the same place where his tomb now stands.
 His mausoleum is located in the north of Shiraz and is respected by many Iranians.